maja-gipp/hiring-challenge/README.md

     - comment text
 - `Comments List` should be filtered based on date of entry in descendant order
 - Data should not be refreshed unless the user decides to.
 For example by clicking a load button or refreshing the site
+- All asynchronous data fetching should be addressed to the user

 #### Optional